BrianGrant-Data/Resume/docs/index.md

 `April 2020 - July 2020`
 __Analyst on Family Court Data Exploration Project__
-- Used python to parse and format family court json data
+- Used python to parse and format family court .json data
 - Created exploratory scripts to get our team acquainted with the data

 <br>